aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - Set to **true** to ignore the anomalous diffusion coefficient alpha in the multivariate Gaussian.
 Use this setting when the populations are expected to follow standard Brownian diffusion or fitting of the alpha produces many insignificant fits.

    * - Max components
      - The maximum number of components in the multivariate Gaussian mixture.
 Fitting will incrementally increase the number of components until additions do not significantly increase the likelihood score of the population.
+This can be set to 1 to use a single multivariate Gaussian.

    * - Min weight
      - The minimum weight for a component in the multivariate Gaussian mixture.
 If the Expectation-Maximisation algorithm generates a mixture with a component weight less than this fraction then the mixture will be rejected.